• Skip to primary navigation

 Instructions

 • Preheat oven to 350 degrees.
-In a stand mixer or large mixing bowl (using a hand mixer) cream together ¼ c salted butter, ¼ c peanut butter, ¼ c sugar, ¼ c packed brown sugar. (beat butter and sugars at medium speed for 3-5 minutes, or until butters and sugars are starting to get fluffy and all mixed together)
+In a stand mixer or large mixing bowl (using a hand mixer) cream together ¼ cup salted butter, ⅓ c peanut butter, ¼ cup sugar, ¼ cup packed brown sugar.
+Beat butter and sugars at medium speed for about 3 minutes.

 • Once butters and sugars are creamed, add one egg.
 Beat until just incorporated.
-Add ½ c flour, ¼ teaspoon baking powder, ½ teaspoon baking soda, and a pinch of salt to the mixture.
+Add ½ cup flour, ½ teaspoon baking soda, ¼ teaspoon baking powder, and a pinch of salt to the mixture.
 Beat at a low speed until just incorporated.
-Turn up speed if needed.

 Notes